Jews Ostracized Righteous Jew Who Then Shot Himself

 Most people think Judaism is synonymous with the Old Testament.
-But Uriel de Costa (1585-1640) became famous as a Jewish heretic because he upheld the Law of Moses.
+But Uriel de Costa (1585-1640) became a Jewish heretic because he upheld the Law of Moses.

 In 14th & 15th century Spain, over 250,000 Jews were forced to become Christians on pain of death or expulsion.
 The family of Uriel de Costa was among these "conversos" or "Marranos."
 A member of the nobility and very wealthy, Uriel studied at a Jesuit University and became a priest.
 However, he began to question his faith: "Reason whispered in my ear something utterly irreconcilable with faith."

-He could not find a basis for most Jewish customs in the Bible nor does the Old Testament speak of resurrection or immortality of the soul.
+He could not find a basis for most Jewish customs in the Bible.
+He found that the Old Testament did not speak of resurrection or immortality of the soul.

 De Costa "believed in doing something pleasing to God [by] defending freely and openly the law of Moses," he wrote in his autobiography, "Example of a Human Life."

 But he was ostracized by the Jewish community and lived in great loneliness.
 After seven years, he sought reconciliation.
-He describes the penance he was required to endure from this primitive people, who are not a religion but a cult.
+He describes the penance he was required to endure from this primitive people, who are not a religion but a satanic cult masquerading as a religion.
 He was stripped to the waist, tied to a column and made to recite a psalm while being lashed 39 times.

 "No monkey could have invented a more despicable, tasteless and ridiculous action," he wrote.